static-generator/gonzalez34/README.md

 ## Arii Remata
 > Naga City

+# ** Past LG's**
 - 7 - St. Jan Berchmans
 - 8 - St. Paulus Miki
 - 9 - St. Roque Gonzalez

+# **Brief Description & The things I Aspire For**
+- I started my Academic Journey in the year 2013 at the Blue Ridge School of Learning, back in their main branch which lookedf like a mini version of a castle.
+I then proceeded to take Nursery 2 at the Naga Parochial School in the year 2014.
+After that, I switched schools again in the year 2015 for Kindergerten at the Ateneo Child Learning Center(Bagumbayan Campus).
+I then graduated Elementary at Naga City Montesorri School, I spent all the 6 years in the same school this time, don't worry.
+As for Junior High School, I have been in Ateneo de Naga Junior High School for the past 3 years of my JHS years.
+I plan on graduating here since it would be a waste not to.
+If you'd ask me where I'll spend my Senior High School years at, I'd say it would be in Ateneo as well.
+It'd be different for College though.
+I plan to take up Electrical Engineering as my Pre-Law Course since it seems really fun.
+I would probably take a break for a year or so before studying for Law again.
+My parents asked me why I would take an unrelated course for Pre-Law.
+To be honest, I know it will be hard but I want to be assured with my future.
+It's hard to pass the BAR Examns for Law, incase that doesn't work out I still have another profession to take up.
+It was also a divised plan with me and my siblings to each have a title in our names.
+My eldest brother is taking up Engineering, while mny sister plans on taking up Medicine or some sort of Medical Course that wopuld earn her the title of Doctor.
 # **Favorite Things**